 Why do you need a solicitor when buying a house?

 If you’re a first time buyer you may be wondering whether you can save yourself some money when buying your house by not using a solicitor.
-This blog explores the conveyancing process, what a conveyancing solicitor does and why you are likely to need a solicitor when buying a house.

 What is conveyancing?